Chico, TX

 Poverty & Diversity

-10.3% of the population for whom poverty status is determined in Chico, TX (121 out of 1.17k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+10.3% of the population for whom poverty status is determined in Chico, TX (121 out of 1.17k people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Females 18 - 24, followed by Females 55 - 64 and then Males 18 - 24.

 The most common racial or ethnic group living below the poverty line in Chico, TX is White, followed by Hispanic and Two Or More.